 Taysha Richardson, Bexar Hall president, organized a spontaneous movie night event on Thursday for her community as residents expressed to her how they felt as a result of the demonstration.

 Richardson was at the demonstration and experienced anger but also pride and excitement seeing Texas State organizations counterprotesting.
-She added events like the one she organized provide a safe space for people to gather, talk and form new friendships.
+She said events like the one she organized provide a safe space for people to gather, talk and form new friendships.

 “I think [the demonstration] definitely showed that people here… we’re more together than what we really realized and that there’s people out here who care about you,” Richardson said.
 “It definitely brought us together as more of a whole than we actually realized… this just really connected us as Bobcats.”